shua/site/2019/1109-parser1_PDA.md

 It was nominally an introduction to yacc, but I think this will be a series of blog posts describing me trying to get some hands on understanding of different ways to build a parser.

 This first post is both very hand-wavy and very nitty-gritty, so buckle up.
+I'll be referencing C code throughout the post, but you can find the full file [parser.c].

 The Language
 ---